Error-Minimizing Measurements in Postselected One-Shot Symmetric Quantum State Discrimination and Acceptance as a Performance Metric: Introduction

-In the one-shot discrimination of quantum states, the minimum possible error can be easily obtained using semi-definite programming for both symmetric and asymmetric hypothesis testing problems.
-In symmetric hypothesis testing, the error is characterized in a closed-form expression by the Helstrom-Holevo theorem \cite{helstrom1969quantum,holevo1972analogue}.
-Error exponent in quantum symmetric hypothesis testing was characterized in \cite{nussbaum2009chernoff,audenaert2007discriminating}.
-Quantum relative entropy\cite{umegaki1962conditional} was shown to be the error exponent of asymmetric hypothesis testing in \cite{hiai1991proper,ogawa2005strong}.
-Optimal measurements to achieve this error are given in \cite{hayashi2002optimal}.
-In conventional quantum hypothesis testing, as described above, one of the two hypotheses is selected that concludes the presence of one of the hypotheses.
-Here, the key problem remains that, non-orthogonal states can not be perfectly distinguished.
-To avoid this problem approaches utilizing inconclusive decision rules were proposed in \cite{ivanovic1987differentiate,dieks1988overlap,peres1988differentiate} which were later generalized in \cite{chefles1998strategies,fiuravsek2003optimal,rudolph2003unambiguous,croke2006maximum,herzog2009discrimination,bagan2012optimal,zhuang2020ultimate} focusing on maximizing confidence in the outcome of the measurement.
-A comprehensive survey of various quantum state discrimination strategies is given in \cite{barnett2009quantum,bae2015quantum}.
+In one-shot discrimination of quantum states, the minimum error achievable in an asymmetric hypothesis testing problem can be obtained using semi-definite programming.
+In symmetric hypothesis testing, the error can be expressed in a closed-form expression utilizing the Helstrom-Holevo theorem \cite{helstrom1969quantum,holevo1972analogue}.
+In the asymptotic case, the minimum error in quantum hypothesis testing vanishes exponentially with the number of copies of states, and the error exponent was characterized in \cite{nussbaum2009chernoff,audenaert2007discriminating} for the symmetric case and in \cite{hiai1991proper,ogawa2005strong} for the asymmetric case.
+In particular, quantum relative entropy\cite{umegaki1962conditional} was shown to be the error exponent of asymmetric hypothesis testing.
+Further, \cite{hayashi2002optimal} presents the optimal measurements that can achieve this error.
+In conventional quantum hypothesis testing, as described above, one of the two hypotheses is selected.
+The key problem remains that non-orthogonal states cannot be distinguished with zero error via conventional quantum hypothesis testing.